maxenceng/home-lab/README.md

 [Rancher](https://github.com/rancher/dashboard): Rancher dashboard to visualize clusters

-This project contains [k3d](https://k3d.io/v5.6.0/) scripts to test this project and k3s to deploy it with cloudflare on a private server in your home.
+This project contains [k3d](https://k3d.io/v5.6.0/) scripts to test this project and k3s to deploy it with Tailscale on a private server in your home.

 ## How to use

 ### Prerequisites

 - If you want to use k3d and start it on your own computer, [install it beforehand](https://k3d.io/v5.6.0/#releases)
-- In order to use this project in its full intent, you need to have a domain name registered and a cloudflare account configured following the requirements for the [ingress-controller used.](https://github.com/STRRL/cloudflare-tunnel-ingress-controller/blob/master/README.md)
+- Use `mv .env.example .env` and replace the required variables
-- Use `mv .env.example .env` and replace the required variables.
+- Create a Tailscale account and follow [the instructions](https://tailscale.com/kb/1236/kubernetes-operator)

 ### Commands
 On your remote server, you have to use